Is Your Next Great Employee a Customer?

 Madigan says one of Burke’s strengths as an employee is her creativity and natural marketing skills.
 She was often the first staff member to jump on the opportunity to decorate the window displays or in-store booths, something Madigan encouraged.

-“Her attention to merchandising details is well beyond her years and her in-store displays are artistic and engaging,” Madigan says.
+“Her attention to merchandising details is well beyond her years and her in-store displays are artistic and engaging,” Madigan said.
 “When people see a compelling and well-merchandised display, it speaks to them on some aspirational or personal level.
 Emily’s tables and windows always managed to do this really well, and we saw direct sales come out of them.”

 One display Burke created that sticks out to Madigan was for Mountain Festival, Alpenglow’s nine-day celebration of “human-powered mountain sports” in North Lake Tahoe.
-“She had the understanding of what sponsors where involved and how we needed to showcase their commitment to the event though branded merchandise and displays,” Madigan says.
+“She had the understanding of what sponsors where involved and how we needed to showcase their commitment to the event though branded merchandise and displays,” Madigan said.

 Burke also lent her creative eye to managing the store’s media relations, often landing the store placements in local newspapers and magazines.
 Even after the summer season, Burke continues to help out with Alpenglow’s media presence, managing social media posts and writing press releases.